pprachas/fenics_arclength/docs/source/index.rst

 This package solely depends on FEniCS 2019.1.0.
 It is not tested on other packages.
-`Instructions to install FEniCS (legacy) can be found here. <https://fenicsproject.org/download/archive/>`_
+`Instructions to install FEniCS (legacy) can be found here. <https://fenicsproject.org/download/archive/>`_ Our `GitHub repository <https://github.com/pprachas/fenics_arclength>`_ also contains more detailed installation instructions.
+For conda installations (available only on Mac and Linux), we also provide an environment.yml file in our GitHub repository.

 Package Installation
 ####################